rhink256/START_HERE/README.md

 ## Limitations

 This project is a work in progress and not without warts.
+It is, after all, a spare-time self-education project.
 These include but are not limited to the following:

-Some of the dependencies are out of date, the front end has no unit tests and there are unit tests missing for some classes in the back end.
-There is also absolutely no user management or authentication.

-The National Weather Service client is currently hardcoded.
-You would have to change the station identifier in the REST endpoint URL to change the station.
+- some out of date dependencies
+- no front end unit tests
+- some missing backend unit test coverage
+- no automated end to end tests
+- no user management
+- no authentication
+- no security whatsoever
+- hardcoded URL in the National Weather Service API client

-The websocket implementation is naive; it currently has no ability to reconnect on connection failure without refreshing the page.
+- Naive websockets usage; no ability to reconnect if the websocket connection fails
+- I think one of the docker files copies in a bunch of local files.
+It works but it's not clean.
+-